tags in alphabetical order

 May be a new implementation based on evolution of "keywords" module and a new "Tag Cloud" module as described here (http://darktable.org/redmine/projects/darktable/wiki/MetadataBrowserGui) could be the solution, but I fear there are some open points to discuss in developer team.

-#3 Updated by Edgar Scholz about 7 years ago
+#3 Updated by Edgar Scholz over 7 years ago

 Ordered by number of occurrences, that looks easy, but for me it´s to complicated.